ClubCedille/Plateforme-Cedille/wiki/README.md

 - `mkdocs.yml`: The configuration file for MkDocs.
 - `docs/en/index.md`: The homepage of the wiki.
-- `docs/en/log791/`: Contains the Markdown files for the LOG791 project of the Cedille Club during the Fall 2023 semester.
+- `docs/en/log791/`: Contains the Markdown files for the LOG791 project of the CEDILLE Club during the Fall 2023 semester.
-- `docs/en/plateforme-cedille/`: Contains the Markdown files for the Cedille platform.
+- `docs/en/plateforme-cedille/`: Contains the Markdown files for the CEDILLE platform.